emilyguancamole/endoscribe/README.md

 2. **Processors**
     - The transcripts are fed into **Processors**.
 Processors build a prompt, prompt an LLM to extract data from the transcripts, and perform validation of the extracted data.
 Data is saved as CSV and optionally written to Postgres.
 3. **Drafters**
     - The data is fed into **Drafters**, which formats the final note.
-This includes formatting data extracted directly by the LLM, as well as creating follow-up recommendations based on certain findings in the data.
+This includes formatting data extracted directly by the LLM, creating follow-up recommendations based on certain findings in the data, and integrating patient information.
 The drafter outputs a final note draft as a `.docx`.

 The scribe currently processes 4 types of endoscopy procedures: Colonoscopy, EGD, ERCP, and EUS.
 Logic across these procedure types are similar, with key differences.
 Therefore, several folders in this repo (i.e. `processors`, `prompts`, `results`, `drafters`) are organized by procedure type.